 UPDATE: Ordinance Adopted

-On Tuesday June 25, 2019, the Board of County Commissioners voted (2 to 1) to approve the Emergency Housing Ordinance.
+On Tuesday June 25, 2019, the Board of County Commissioners voted (2 to 1) to approve the Emergency Housing Ordinance (Ordinance 15792).
 The Ordinance became effective immediately.
 The County is in the process of updating the online Thurston County Code with the the new language.

-On Wednesday May 7, 2019 at 3:00 p.m., the Thurston County Board of County Commissioners held a public hearing.
-The hearing gathered public testimony on temporary regulations for emergency homeless encampments.
+On Wednesday May 7, 2019 at 3:00 p.m., the Thurston County Board of County Commissioners held a public hearing to gather public testimony on temporary regulations for emergency homeless encampments.
 The proposed interim regulations offer waivers to some existing requirements for homeless encampments.
 The purpose of the proposed interim regulations is to increase flexibility in permitting emergency homeless encampments to more effectively address the Homeless Public Health Crisis (as established in Resolution No. H-2-2018).

 The interim regulations, as amended, would add provisions to several chapters to the Thurston County Code, including Chapter 20.35, for the rural county, Chapter 21.64 for the unincorporated Lacey Urban Growth Area, Chapter 22.51 for the unincorporated Tumwater Urban Growth Area, and Chapter 23.45 for the unincorporated Olympia Urban Growth Area.